RamonTorresAraujo/social_movement_debate/README.md

 # Brazilian Social Movements Debate
 ####################################

 This repository contains the codes relate to a project, already accepted to be published, where we analyzed 447 articles about social movement published in prestigious Brazilian journals.
-I used Python to get, clean, and analyze the data, as well as modules as pandas, spacy, itertools, networkx, and so on.
+I used Python to get, clean, and analyze the data, as well as modules as pandas, spacy, nltk, itertools, networkx, and so on.

 Szwako, J.; Dowbor, M.; Araujo, R. (forthcoming), The production of academical articles about social movements published in Brazilian journals (2000-2017): trends and innovations, BIB.